Language Markers of Emotion Flexibility Predict Depression and Anxiety Treatment Outcomes: Introduction

-Taken together, transcript-based sentiment analysis and EMA studies both highlight the relevance of emotional dynamics for therapy outcomes, but existing approaches either lack temporal precision (averaging sentiment across therapy sessions) or impose heavy participant burden (EMA).
-This gap points to the need for methods that capture fine-grained, in-session emotional fluctuations directly from message-based psychotherapy data.
-However most longitudinal clustering algorithms are unable to handle data that is both unequally spaced over time and imbalanced in number of observations \cite{lu2024clustering}.
-As such, there is a need for longitudinal clustering algorithms that can handle irregularly sampled and varying time series to identify subgroups of patients that exhibit unique dynamic patters and links them to treatment outcomes.
+Taken together, transcript-based sentiment analysis and EMA studies both underscore the relevance of emotional dynamics for treatment outcomes, yet each approach has limitations: linguistic analyses typically aggregate across sessions, while EMA imposes heavy participant burden.
+This gap points to the need for methods that capture fine-grained emotional fluctuations directly.
+A further methodological challenge is that most longitudinal clustering algorithms are unable to handle data that is both unequally spaced over time and imbalanced in number of observations \cite{lu2024clustering}, necessitating specialized approaches to identify patient subgroups exhibiting distinct dynamic patterns and linking them to treatment outcomes.

 In the current study, we leverage a large psychotherapy cohort of over twelve thousand patients to identify emotion dynamics over treatment associated with outcomes.
 We first use a Small Language Model (SLM) \cite{belcak2025small} to extract utterance-level patients' emotions from therapy transcripts.
-We then capture temporal flow across multiple emotions over treatment using VISTA (Varying and Irregular Sampling Time-series Analysis via State Space Models, see \cite{brindle2024vista}), and test whether resulting clusters of emotional dynamics are prospectively associated with depression and anxiety outcomes.
+We then capture temporal flow across multiple emotions over treatment using VISTA-SSM (Varying and Irregular Sampling Time-series Analysis via State Space Models, see \cite{brindle2024vista}), and test whether resulting clusters of emotional dynamics are prospectively associated with depression and anxiety outcomes.
 Finally, we construct cluster-specific temporal networks to interpret the underlying emotional dynamics and identify emotions with greater causal influence within each network, as shown in figure \ref{fig:overall}.
 By linking early patterns of emotional expressions to subsequent treatment response, this approach could support risk stratification and adaptive allocation of treatment resources.